 Majoritarianism in Sri Lanka

 Sri Lanka gained independence in the year 1948.
 After the post-independence era saw a shift in the political power dynamics.
 The political leaders from the Sinhala community sought to establish a government.
-The Sinhala political leaders adopted majoritarian policies in order to secure their supremacy in the political sphere and thereby marginalizing the Tamil community in Sri Lanka.
-The government passed an Act in 1956, which declared Sinhala as the only official language for the country.
-They adopted a constitution that protected and declared Buddhism as the national religion and adopted preferential policies to favor the majority in government positions and in universities.
+The Sinhala political leaders adopted majoritarian policies to secure their supremacy in the political sphere and thereby marginalizing the Tamil community in Sri Lanka.
+The government passed an Act in 1956, which declared Sinhala as the only official language of the country.
+They adopted a constitution that protected and declared Buddhism as the national religion and adopted preferential policies to favour the majority in government positions and universities.
 These majoritarian policies isolated and alienated the Tamil community.
 The community was denied equal rights and opportunities which led to massive dissatisfaction.
-The Srilankan Tamilians formed their own parties to demand regional autonomy and by the 1990s, the demands turned towards complete independence and formation of the Tamil Eelam in northern and eastern parts of the country.
+The Srilankan Tamilians formed their parties to demand regional autonomy and by the 1990s, the demands turned towards complete independence and the formation of the Tamil Eelam in the northern and eastern parts of the country.

 Importance of Power Sharing